Federal Crime of Counterfeiting Money – 18 U.S.C. § 471

 Counterfeiting typically involves some type of fraud or deceit and a conviction can result in severe penalties, including large fines and federal prison time under the United States Federal Sentencing Guidelines.

-If you are under a federal criminal investigation for money counterfeiting, you need to speak with a federal criminal defense lawyers as early as possible.
+If you are under a federal criminal investigation for money counterfeiting or trafficking in counterfeit goods, you need to speak with a federal criminal defense lawyers as early as possible.
 You will need a defense lawyer with experience litigating criminal cases in the federal court system.

 To give readers a better understanding of counterfeiting currency laws, our federal criminal defense attorneys are providing a detailed review below.